uc-cdis/heal-platform-sdk/heal/vlmd/README.md

 To add code for a new dictionary file type:

 * Create a new schema for the data type or validate against the existing json schema
-* Create a new validator module for the new file type
+* If possible, create a new validator method and call before `convert_to_vlmd`
-* Call the new validator module from the `validator.py` module
-* Create a new extractor module for the new file type
+* Create a new extractor module for the new file type, possibly using `pandas`
 * Call the new extractor module from the `conversion.py` module
-* Add new file writing utilities if needed
+* Add new file writing utilities if saving converted dictionaries in the new format
 * Create unit tests as needed for new code